jcholewa/voice-cheatsheets/cursorless.md

 - Commenting
     - comment a line - comment down/up \[line number\]
     - comment multiple lines - comment two lines [target] and [target]
+    - comment multiple selected lines - comment this
     - of two lines, reverse which one is commented out - comment line [target] and [target]

 - Selecting and deselecting
     - select a function - take funk \[gust\]
     - select the block you're in - take block
+    - select the block you're in, stopping at the boundary of a surrounding pair - take short block
     - select line containing specified token - take line \[red gust\]
     - select from the cursor to the start/end of the line - take head/tail
     - selects from the mark to the start or end of the line - take head \[air\]/take tail \[air\]